basho/basho_docs/source/languages/en/riak/intro-v20.md

 ## Bucket Types

 In older versions of Riak, bucket properties were managed on a bucket-by-bucket, ad hoc basis.
-With bucket types, you can now create and manage whole configurations of bucket properties and apply them to buckets.
-This is a much more efficient way of configuring buckets.
-In addition, bucket types act as a third namespace in addition to buckets and keys.
+With bucket types, you can create, manage, and apply whole configurations of bucket properties efficiently.
+Bucket types also act as a third namespace in addition to buckets and keys.

 #### Relevant Docs

-* [[Using Bucket Types]] explains how to create, modify, and activate bucket types, as well as how the new system differs from the older, bucket properties-based system
+* [[Using Bucket Types]] explains how to create, modify, and activate bucket types, as well as how the new system differs from the older, bucket properties-based system.

 #### Video